txsneakerhead23/ATCRepo/supreme/README.md

 Press enter.
 Download chromedriver and extract the file to the supremebot folder.
 Go to the github page and download the whole supreme folder as a zip file.
-Click on the little down arrow on the download bar
+Click on the little down arrow on the download bar.

 Click Show in Folder
-Extract the files(should be a button at the top) to the supremebot folder you just made Right click on the supremebot folder where all the files you just downloaded should be CLick on “Open command window here”
+Extract the files(should be a button at the top) to the supremebot folder you just made.
+Right click on the supremebot folder where all the files you just downloaded should be.
+CLick on “Open command window here”.
 IN the command window type the pip commands from steps 12-17 in the Ubuntu tutorial above.
 Type chmod u+x supremebotv2.py into the command window.
 To run the bot, type supremebotv2.py in the same command window.